 Most modern single family homes have a central air systems that is designed to move the air throughout the whole home while heating or cooling.
 Generally speaking, a home’s air is circulated by the central HVAC system first through the return ductwork, then into the filter, air handler, then back out to the home via the supply ductwork.
 So why monitor the air in only one room if there is a location that all of a home’s air is being moved through?

 How is the Central Air Monitor Unique?

-At HAVEN, we’ve spent much of the last five years in the lab, researching and building a product that’s truly unique.
+At HAVEN, we spent much of the first five years in the lab, researching and building a product that’s truly unique.
 Our Central Air Monitor is very different from other air monitors: it measures all the air in a home while having no moving parts.
 The Monitor takes air quality measurements inside of the return duct using the air handler blower fan, which is designed to last 10 years or more.

 Through the HAVEN IAQ software, a homeowner can set up automations that respond to air quality events and receive notifications of pollutant spikes, as well as reminders of when the central air filter needs to be changed.
 In addition, the HAVEN team individually calibrates each device at different airflow rates, which has resulted in particle detection performance comparable to lab-grade equipment.

 We’ve recently produced a video where HAVEN’s CTO and Air Quality Scientist explain the inner workings of the Monitor and its benefits compared to other air quality monitors.

 If you’re interested in learning more on any of the topics covered here, head over to the HAVEN Community — where homeowners, professionals and our team members discuss HAVEN products and IAQ solutions.